IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-column.md

 ## $PlatformShort$ Stacked Column Chart

+The Stacked Column chart is identical to the Column Chart in al aspects except the series are represented on top of one another rather than to the side.
 The Stacked Column Chart is used to show comparing results between series.
 Renewable electricity produced between USA, Europe and China is demonstrated in the example below.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/data-chart-stacked-column-chart' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Stacked Column Chart"></iframe>